garrandall/popular-music-data/tracks/put-it-down-brandy-chris-brown.md

 If you put it, put it, maybe we can fall in love

-Ooh your talk game, it's so tough
+Ohyour talk game, it's so tough
 Damn I love it all
 Even the way you flex
 That's what turn me on
-Ooh you know you make me weak
+Ohyou know you make me weak
 Just cause the way you are
 Cause everybody in here know that you're a star
 And yet still I'm letting you know